bassmanitram/actions-for-nautilus/README.md

 These are expected to have the following additional properties:

 * `command_line` - REQUIRED - the system command the should be executed when
-  the item is clicked on, expressed as a string.
+  the menu item is clicked on, expressed as a string.

   The command may contain place holder expressions that are expanded to hold details of the selected files that are passed as arguments to the command.